Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     the quality assurance conditions so that the assessment results are as reliable and fair as for direct admission.
-3. Admission notices are publicly announced on the training institution\'s website at least 45 days before the closing date for receiving application documents, including the following
+3. Admission notices are publicly announced on the training institution's website at least 45 days before the closing date for receiving application documents, including the following
     information:
     a)  Candidates and conditions;